The-going/evlproject/content/ports/_index.md

 [clock_gettime(3)](http://man7.org/linux/man-pages/man3/clock_gettime.3.html)
 in the vDSO.

-The table below summarizes the current status of the existing ports.
+The table below summarizes the current status of the EVL ports to particular SoCs which we are aware of.
 If you are interested in porting your own autonomous core to a particular kernel release Dovetail supports, you certainly need the _IRQ pipeline_ column matching the target platform to be checked, and likely the _Alternate scheduling_ column as well.
 Running the EVL core requires both features to be available.
+If you ported EVL to a SoC which does not appear in this list and want to let people know about it, please drop me a note at <rpm@xenomai.org>.

 > Current target kernel release